The End is Not Near

 Tribulation Theory: Numerous difficulties pose questions to its credibility.

-in the first century, perhaps we should consider He was right.
+century, perhaps we should consider He was right.

 Link to other preterist pages